 The build uses build resources in parallel to get the result as fast as possible, but will fail fast to minimize resource wastage.

-We have extracted the Jenkins master specific environment details into a separate repository allowing other Jenkins masters to use our build without having to change their global configuration.
-This also allows us to change the Jenkins master configuration more easily .
+We have extracted the Jenkins controller specific environment details into a separate repository allowing other Jenkins controllers to use our build without having to change their global configuration.
+This also allows us to change the Jenkins controller configuration more easily .

 If you are interested in the source code of the shared libraries, I have published it in this gist .